 NCH also offers a maintenance program for exercise within Cardiac Rehab.
 This is a self-paid program for a monthly agreement.

 Cardiac rehab is located on the lower level, next to Rehabilitation (physical therapy).
-The easiest way to get there is through the Norton Medical Clinic entrance or the entrance to the left of the clinic.
-For convenience, patients may park in the clinic lot adjacent to Hwy 283.
+The easiest way to get there is through the Outpatient/Specialty Clinic entrance, and take the elevator down to the basement.
+Cardiac Rehab is just across from the elevator.
+You may park in the main hospital lot.

 Hours vary based on patient appointments.
 For more information, contact: